(You have read Getting Started with the CalcCheck Language and Getting Started with CalcCheckWeb.)

 applied in that particular case, a substitution can be provided

-following the keyword with
+following the keyword with.

 Example (if this does not display correctly, choose Unicode (UTF-8) character encoding in your browser):